medialab/minet/docs/cli.md

   --rcfile RCFILE                         Custom path to a minet configuration file.
   -d OUTPUT_DIR, --output-dir OUTPUT_DIR  Output directory for dumped files.
 Will default to some name based on corpus name.
   --body                                  Whether to download pages body.
-  --password PASSWORD                     The corpus's password if required.
   --statuses STATUSES                     Webentity statuses to dump, separated by comma.
 Possible statuses being "IN", "OUT", "UNDECIDED" and "DISCOVERED".
+  --password PASSWORD                     The corpus's password if required.
+  -o OUTPUT, --output OUTPUT              Path to the output file.
+By default, the results will be printed to stdout.

 examples: